freizeit/auto-scaling-demo/README.md

 # Auto-scaling exercise

-The artifacts in this repository serve to configure and exercise an auto-scaling setup in amazon's cloud:
+The artifacts in this repository serve the purpose to configure and exercise an auto-scaling setup in amazon's cloud:

- - `cloud-config.txt` uses [Ubuntu's CloudInit](https://help.ubuntu.com/community/CloudInit) to configure individual instances to listen and react to the following URLs: `localhost:30000/ping` and `localhost:30000/work`.
+ - `cloud-config.txt` uses [Ubuntu's CloudInit](https://help.ubuntu.com/community/CloudInit) to configure individual instances tso listen and react to the following URLs: `localhost:30000/ping` and `localhost:30000/work`.
 The latter is designed to create load on the instance so that the auto-scaling behaviour can be exercised.